 Distal Radius Fractures

 Fractures of the distal radius represent a quarter of all fractures seen clinically.
-The are fractures occuring through the distal metaphysis of the radius, with or without articular surface involvement.
+They are fractures occurring through the distal metaphysis of the radius, with or without articular surface involvement.

 The correct diagnosis and management of these fractures is crucial, as incorrect management may result in loss of normal wrist function, with significant implications on functional status and quality of life.